yairm210/Unciv/core/Module.md

 Both the Kotlin side and the script interpreter can send and receive packets, but not necessarily at all times.

-(The current loop is described in a comment in ScriptingReplManager.kt.
+(The current loop is described in the section above.
 Kotlin initiates a scripting exec, during which the script interpreter can request values from Kotlin, and at the end of which the script interpreter sends its STDOUT response to the Kotlin side.)

 A single packet is a JSON string of the form:

+*Implemented by `data class ScriptingPacket(){}` and `class ForeignPacket().`*

 ```
 {